phongbuihai/Math-Detection-in-PDF-Document/Java_Source_Code/README.md

-Step to use the Java source codes for mathematical variable detection in PDF files:
+Steps to use the Java source codes for mathematical variable detection in PDF files:

 Input files: PDF documents